 The Omics Explorer allows users to view a subject’s genetic test data in an easy to navigate format.
 LifeOmic takes the raw test data (chromosome position and identified variant change) from the sequencing vendor and annotates it through our own annotation pipeline.
 Our knowledge base is called Gnosis and it is comprised of data from external databases (i.e., dbSNP, gnomAD, ClinVar) along with our annotation of variants using our own knowledge base.

 - Navigate to the Subjects tab on the left of the PHC screen

 - Locate the subject in the Subjects Table whose data you wish to view by:

 - Selecting NO filters, which allows you to scroll through the list of all subjects in your project.

 - Hovering over the subject's row to access the Omics Explorer button .
 Click to launch it.

 - Clicking on the subject (which launches Subject Viewer), then clicking the Omics Explorer icon in the top right-hand corner of the screen

 Omics Explorer Layout¶

-In the blue banner at the top of the Omics Explorer:
+The blue banner at the top of the Omics Explorer includes the following information: